-The graph below shows how the assets we hold for our with profits policies have performed for each of the last eight calendar years, 1 January to 31 December.
+The graph below shows how the assets we hold for our with profits policies have performed for each of the last nine calendar years, 1 January to 31 December.
 The performance is a combination of the returns received from all the investments.
 These investment returns are before we’ve taken off investment expenses, tax and any policy charges.
 You can find more information about deductions and policy charges in your policy documentation.

 Please note that the returns used to calculate bonuses for individual plans over the years will not be the same as those shown below.
 This may be for a number of reasons, one of which is to reflect the varying features and benefits of different with profits products.

 Please note that all investment returns are rounded to the nearest percent.